rosewarnedm/acute_demand_project/README.md

 Need centralised guidance on approval of data-sharing between trusts for QIP - there is too much friction in sharing even anoymous data.

+Facets of demand that are not addressed in iReferCDS are:

+* Reinvestigation of known problems - the 3rd cauda equina MRI in the past month with two previous normals.
+The 5th TVUS for pelvic pain in the last 5y

+* Multimodality imaging of the same problem.
+Trying to get an answer when there is none or trimodality requesting at the same presentation

+* Non-coherent requesting.
+The return of patients (particularly for MRI) is very common after the next team has visited the bedside.
+If the stroke has not appeared on MRI then do MRI with contrast etc

+* Wastage of contrast media.
+Enhanced imaging for no more reason than it is perceived to be the Rolls-Royce option.

+* Unnecessary follow ups.
+The use of cross sectional imaging to follow up pneumonia to normality even when there is no concern about malignancy or where a simple film will do.

 ## Action - scaling

 Our approach needs to be network and nationally scalable.
 Suggest a public repository of analysis scripts, and provision of help/coaching to get others able to replicate the approach.
 [PenCHORD](https://arc-swp.nihr.ac.uk/research-and-implementation/research-teams/penchord/) have made a lot of material available.